chickenPopcorn/EqEq/notes/language-reference-manual.md

 UTF-8 string literals are allowed) without straying too far from whiteboard-style notation.
 Users do not need to be overly careful to perfectly reduce formulas behind.
-Leaving unknowns for later is possible, without encapsulating equations's unknowns as function parameters.
+Leaving unknowns for later is possible, without encapsulating equations' unknowns as function parameters.
 EqualsEquals takes multiple equations as input and can evaluate the value of a certain variables of the equations when the values of other variables are given.